stefanraath3/email-builder-wysiwyg/docs/email-builder-v2-prd.md

 ---

+### Phase 6 Summary ✅ COMPLETE

+Phase 6 successfully implemented a comprehensive global styles system with a Resend-inspired UI.
+Users can now:

+- Edit global styles that affect all blocks without individual overrides
+- Reset to email industry standard defaults if they make mistakes
+- Edit template header fields (From, Reply-To, Subject, Preview) with validation
+- See changes apply immediately in the editor via CSS variables
+- Control container width, alignment, padding, and background
+- Set default typography for all text content
+- Configure link colors and decoration globally
+- Define button, code block, and inline code defaults

+The system is robust, handles incomplete templates gracefully, and provides a solid foundation for email template creation following email industry best practices.

+---

 ### Phase 3: Block Identity (UniqueID) + Active Block Hook ✅ COMPLETE

 **Goal**: Give each block a stable identity and expose the currently active block to React, without reinventing selection/drag behaviour that already exists via `GlobalDragHandle`.